Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Conclusions and future work

 \item The resulting algorithm, WA-CR, reduces wall time by 29 to 41\% relative to the full characteristic scheme across various benchmark configurations while matching or exceeding its accuracy.
 The contact is handled structurally rather than by detection, eliminating the need for a sensor that would otherwise require empirical calibration.
 The rank-1 correction is limiter-agnostic, as the WENO variant WA-WENO-CR also produces results without oscillations for cases with contact discontinuities.

 \item The wave-appropriate principle is not restricted to reconstruction-based schemes.
-Applied to the KEP scheme, where the base discretization provides zero dissipation for all fluxes, a controlled acoustic upwind bias of $\eta_a = 0.56$ introduced exclusively through the normal-momentum component of the dissipative flux eliminated the spurious vortices observed in the unmodified KEP scheme.
+Applied to the KEP scheme, where the base discretization provides zero dissipation for all fluxes, a controlled acoustic upwind bias of $\eta_a = 0.56$ introduced exclusively through the normal-momentum component of the dissipative flux suppresses the spurious vortices observed in the unmodified KEP scheme.
 The mechanism is direction-dependent dissipation of normal momentum without any eigenvector projection.
-The value $\eta_a = 0.56$ is consistent with the optimized values for reconstruction-based schemes, placing all three schemes in the narrow band $\eta_a \in [0.54,\, 0.6010]$ and confirming that a small acoustic upwind bias above the central value of 0.5 is both necessary and sufficient for stability across fundamentally different discretization strategies. \end{itemize}
+The value $\eta_a = 0.56$ is consistent with the optimized values for reconstruction-based schemes, but it is used here as an illustrative stabilizing choice rather than a separately optimized universal parameter. \end{itemize}

 It is important to note that all the algorithms presented in this paper require \textbf{conservative} variable reconstruction, which was also the choice of reconstruction in \cite{chamarthi2023wave}.
 The wave-appropriate framework and the rank-1 entropy correction are derived from the characteristic structure of the conservative-variable system and do not apply to primitive-variable reconstruction (see Ref.~\cite{hoffmann2024centralized}, where it has been shown that there will be significant differences between results obtained by conservative and primitive variable reconstruction).
 If pressure must be considered in place of total energy, then the recommended variable set is $[\rho,\ \rho u,\ \rho v,\ p]$; this means the reconstruction operates directly on momentum components ($\rho u,\ \rho v$) and not on velocity components ($u,v$), which would be the case in primitive variable reconstruction.